I am looking for a social skills group for college students to help me make friends, grow in confidence, and better handle stress.

 Other Services at Open Doors Therapy

 Our San Francisco South Bay Area mental health clinic focuses on serving individuals with autistic traits.
-This includes individuals who identify as having Aspergers, high functioning autism, undiagnosed autism traits, etc and their families.
+This includes individuals who identify as having Aspergers profile, autism, undiagnosed autism traits, etc and their families.
 Our services include individual counseling, parent counseling, and group therapy.
 In fact, nearly all of our clients participate in one of our groups.
 We've found that groups can be a powerful tool for helping you grow and learn new skills.
 Some of our support and educational groups include college students with autistic traits, young adults with autism, neurodiverse adults, working professionals, women who identify as neurodiverse, and neurodiverse youth & caregivers.
 We offer a mother's group for mothers of autistic children and an online autism parent support group.
 We also offer online group therapy.
 Additionally, I have been writing blogs on timely autism topics that are full of useful resources for teens and adults with autism.
 If you want to learn more about any of these services, please reach out today!